·

 const client = new Client({ token: "mn_yourrealtokenhere" });

-Tokens are always `mn_` prefix followed by ~40 characters of random alphanumerics.
+Tokens are always an mn_ prefix followed by ~43 characters of URL-safe base64.
 Mint a real one at [/settings/api_tokens](https://freshjots.com/settings/api_tokens).

 const client = new Client({